-In 2023, the Imagine Learning Foundation will partner with and fund a variety of national organizations whose work aligns with its mission and meets the priority areas and guidelines under the Imagine Signature Grants Program.
-In total, the Imagine Learning Foundation plans to award at least $300,000 in Imagine Signature Grants to organizations that meet the Foundation’s funding priority areas of focus.
-The awarded grantees and their programs will be funded for up to twelve (12) months and program start date(s) may occur between July 1, 2023, through November 30, 2023.
+In 2023, the Imagine Learning Foundation has partnered with and funded five organizations whose work aligns with its mission and meets the priority areas and guidelines under the Imagine Signature Grants Program.
+In total, the Imagine Learning Foundation awarded $400,000 to these organizations that meet the Foundation’s funding priority areas of focus.
+The awarded grantees and their programs are announced below.

 Grassroots submissions will also be accepted throughout 2023.

 The Imagine Learning Foundation awarded $400,000 in 2023 Imagine Signature Grants to five organizations actively working to improve the well-being of learners beyond the classroom.
 ILF and these five nonprofits are dedicated to meeting the critical needs of young people and their families throughout the country.